chasen-xqs/ALGMD/README.md

 For publication in Biomimetics:

-1.Dependencies：python 3.6+ and matlab 2021.
+1. Dependencies： python 3.6+ and matlab 2021.
-2.How to use
+2. How to use：
-Download the data and code, open algmd.m in matlab, check the input image sequence path and run it to get the pulse output sequence.
+Download the data and code, open A_realtime_final.m in Matlab, check the input image sequence path and run it to get the pulse output sequence.